Cooper Vineyards New "Green" Tasting Room

 building technology.
 Download PDF Press Release

-We believed that there was no better place than a vineyard and winery to design and build a "green building" where the goal of the entire operation is to transform sunlight into wine.
-In addition, to incorporating the renewable and sustainable features listed below, the architectural design of the main tasting room, with two complete walls of glass that extend up for two stories makes the visitor feel as though the surrounding vineyard is part of the tasting room inside.
-It makes the visitor's experience that of an "indoor/outdoor" space regardless of the weather.
-Not only are the construction features "green", the aesthetics of the design with the surrounding landscape, creates the impression that the wine tasting room is an outgrowth of the vineyard itself, similar to the way that the flavors of our wines express the terroir of the vineyard soils.
+Cooper Vineyards "green" tasting room officially opened in 2011 and has earned a coveted Leadership in Energy and Environmental Design, LEED, Platinum certification.
+This is awarded only to projects that meet the highest-rated standards in green building technology.
+We believe there is no better place for a green building where the goal of the entire operation is to transform sunlight into wine.
+The architectural design of the tasting room, with two complete walls of glass that extend up for two stories makes the visitor experience that of an "indoor/outdoor" space regardless of the weather.
+Not only are the construction features "green", the aesthetics of the design with the surrounding landscape, creates the impression that the wine tasting room is an outgrowth of the vineyards itself, similar to the way that the flavors of our award winning wines express the terroir of the vineyard soils.

 According to the US Green Building Council's website, among the benefits of green buildings are improved air and waste quality, reduced operating costs and a minimized strain on local infrastructure.